Ziya-Asgar/PostgreSQL/postgreSQL.md

   signup_date DATE
 );
 ```

+We use the `SET datestyle` command to change the format for the current session.
+For example, to set the style to ISO with DMY ordering, we execute `SET datestyle TO 'ISO, DMY'`.
+To see the datestyle setting, we can use `SHOW datestyle;`.

 If you want to set the current date as the default value, you can use the `CURRENT_DATE` function as follows: